-- a.
+a.
 All security devices must be properly maintained and be in constant operating order.
-This includes cameras, doors, locks, gates, and fences. - b.
-Develop a relationship with local law enforcement and emergency response agencies. - c.
-Follow all mandatory screening requirements for all residents. - d.
-Walk the property daily and intermittently to look for possible weaknesses in the security of the property including, but not limited to malfunctioning gates, burnt lights, and possible outside access points. - e.
-Universally enforce the lease and rental agreement, house, and ground rules, and the addendum for housing that is smoke-free and drug-free (other than properly prescribed medication). - f.
-Note and correct general conditions such as rust on fences that could cause compromise to the structure's integrity. - g.
-Look for evidence of forced entry, document with photos and/or video, and immediately correct. - h.
+This includes cameras, doors, locks, gates, and fences.

+- b.
+Develop a relationship with local law enforcement and emergency response agencies including. - c.
+All staff are encouraged to become Certified in Community Emergency Response (C.E.R.T.) program provided in the local area. - d.
+Follow all mandatory screening requirements for all residents. - e.
+Walk the property daily and intermittently to look for possible weaknesses in the security of the property including, but not limited to malfunctioning gates, burnt lights, and possible outside access points. - f.
+Universally enforce the lease and rental agreement, house, and ground rules, and the addendum for housing that is smoke-free and drug-free (other than properly prescribed medication). - g.
+Note and correct general conditions such as rust on fences that could cause compromise to the structure's integrity. - h.
+Look for evidence of forced entry, document with photos and/or video, and immediately correct. - i.
 Maintain proper and adequate lighting and ensure the absence of dark areas around the property.
 Not only does adequate lighting look nice, but it also serves as a deterrent against crime.
 Management Company Staff must replace all non-functioning lighting immediately.
 Install lighting systems in unusually dark areas.
-The company also requires trees and shrubs to be trimmed to remove potential hiding places. - i.
+The company also requires trees and shrubs to be trimmed to remove potential hiding places. - j.
 Look for evidence of loitering in dark areas and stairwells.
-Such evidence might be trash, cups, and cigarette butts, or drug paraphernalia.

-- j.
-Look for unauthorized vehicles surrounding the building. - k.
-Re-key locks and re-code remote controls. - 1.
-Ensure all Security Cameras are working. - m.
-Maintain fences in good condition (not cut or broken, no damage or abnormalities). - n.
-Ensure gates and locks properly operate to ensure adequate security. - o.
+Such evidence might be trash, cups, and cigarette butts, or drug paraphernalia. - k.
+Look for unauthorized vehicles surrounding the building. - 1.
+Re-key locks and re-code remote controls. - m.
+Ensure all Security Cameras are working. - n.
+Maintain fences in good condition (not cut or broken, no damage or abnormalities). - o.
+Ensure gates and locks properly operate to ensure adequate security. - p.
 Office Staff are required to record security breaches on an incident report form.
-Incident report forms must be sent to the Property Supervisor immediately following completion. - p.
+Incident report forms must be sent to the Property Supervisor immediately following completion. - 5.
 Office Security: The management office must be secured when not occupied.
-Computers, electric equipment, security DVR systems, rent checks, resident files, and all other office valuables must be secured by the Office Staff even if the absence is intended for a short time. - q.
+Computers, electric equipment, security DVR systems, rent checks, resident files, and all other office valuables must be secured by the Office Staff even if the absence is intended for a short time. - 6.
 Property Safety: Management Company Staff are responsible for identifying and correcting most small hazardous conditions.
-Where correction is beyond their expertise or expense authorization level, Management Company staff must contact the Property Supervisor. - r.
-During daily property inspections and walks of the Property Management Company staff, at a minimum, must look for: Trip hazards, Fire hazards, Slip hazards such as slick wet surfaces, Flood hazards, Damaged benches, Obstructions, Lighting and dark areas, Nonfunctioning security devices, Parking hazards
+Where correction is beyond their expertise or expense authorization level, Management Company staff must contact the Property Supervisor.

+During daily property inspections and walks of the Property Management Company staff, at a minimum, must look for: